 All the winners

 Professor Michael Hassell, Chairman of the National Biodiversity Network said:

-“The painstaking work that individual and groups of biological recorders undertake over many years is all too often not publically recognised.
+“The painstaking work that individual and groups of biological recorders undertake over many years is all too often not publicly recognised.
 We wanted to correct that, and celebrate the outstanding contributions that British biological recorders have made to improving our understanding of wildlife in the UK.”

 Peter Antoniou, Country Manager, UK & Rep of Ireland of Swarovski Optik UK said:

 “Swarovski Optik UK is very proud to be sponsoring these awards.
 Our brand embodies superior precision and uncompromising quality, which are characteristics that the best biological recorders share.
 Our products help make observing nature a joy, allowing people to see the unseen.”

 The Awards’ ceremony was kindly sponsored by Swarovski Optik UK.

 The Gilbert White Terrestrial Awards were sponsored by Swarovski Optik UK.

 The David Robertston marine and coastal awards were sponsored by Paramo Directional Clothing.